🎃

 • Content manipulation and bias

-• Unauthorized access to functions
+• Unauthorized function access

 • Command execution in connected systems